Zijuan Chuncha (Purple Spring Tea)

 A tea plant that exhibits purple-colored new growth will always produce purple leaves every year.
 However, only the youngest leaves will display the distinctive purple coloration.
 The unusual color is darkest when young, fading to a more usual green as they mature.
 As Zijuan Chuncha is harvested in the early spring when the new growth has only opened one leaf from the bud, the color is still quite intense.
 Zijuan Chuncha is processed into sheng puer maocha immediately after harvesting.
 Instead of being taken for further processing and compressed into sheng puer cakes, it is allowed to retain its delicate original loose leaf shape.
 When dry, purple leaves turn very dark, almost black, instead of green.

 History of purple tea

 The specific tea plant used to make Zijuan Chuncha is the original forest variety named Zijuan.
 One of the rarest varieties of tea plant, Zijuan is well known for its intense reddish-purple color that saturates the first several young leaves of new growth and even the stem they grow on.
-While there are many varieties of purple tea plant, Zijuan is one of the darkest.
-Some of our other teas like Hei Tiao Zi (Black Stripe) are made from a lighter variety which has purple leaves yet green stems.
+While there are many varieties of purple tea plants, Zijuan is one of the darkest.
+Some of our other teas, like Hei Tiao Zi (Black Stripe), are made from a lighter variety which has purple leaves but green stems.
 Since the 1980s, tea scientists from the Tea Research Institute at the Yunnan Academy of Agricultural Sciences have developed a super-dark purple tea cultivar from the original Zijuan trees.
-The leaves of this second-generation Zijuan cultivar are noticeably darker in color even when fully mature.
+The leaves of this second-generation Zijuan cultivar are noticeably darker in color, even when fully mature.
 Second-generation Zijuan plants are typically reserved for making green tea.